stackbuilders/tutorials/tutorials/python/python-video-generation/code/Readme.md

 Make sure you have [Cairo](https://pycairo.readthedocs.io/en/latest/getting_started.html) installed locally.
-Follow the instruction in the link above.
+Follow the instruction in the link.

 ## Install Python 3